-Making payment usually requires customers and staff to interact within close proximity.
+Making payments usually requires customers and staff to interact within close proximity.
 How can you maintain the distance while processing payments?
 Below are some solutions you should consider:

 - Point-of-sale (POS) devices – it offers a fast and secure payment method by using a GPRS or Wi-Fi network connection, which allows you to get paid anywhere.
 Not only in-store shopping, but these POS devices even give you the flexibility to offer home delivery or curbside pick-up.

-ConnectPOS offers high-quality POS systems that have basic to advanced features such as tax rates synchronization, various payment methods, or AI facial recognition to support COVID-19 prevention in your store.
+ConnectPOS offers high-quality POS systems that have basic to advanced features such as tax rate synchronization, various payment methods, or AI facial recognition to support COVID-19 prevention in your store.

 Ensure Regular Devices Cleaning

-For in-store transactions, keeping your point-of-sale device clean is an essential measure for COVID-19 prevention.
+For in-store transactions, keeping your point-of-sale device clean is essential for COVID-19 prevention.
 It is generally recommended to both clean and disinfect at the same time.

 For cleaning, your device should be gently rubbed with water using a lightly damp microfiber cloth.
 Your staff should pay attention not to use solvents, detergents, or abrasive cleaners and refrain from vigorously shaking the device, as this could trigger the tamper alert.